kalpalathika/Mindex/ReadMe.md

 ## Architectural Decisions

 ### Reporting Structure in Employee Controller
-The `ReportingStructure` has been integrated within the `EmployeeController` to maintain a cohesive architectural design.
-This decision was driven by the fact that the reporting structure is fundamentally an extension of the employee data.
-It leverages existing employee information to compute and deliver insights into hierarchical relationships and reporting lines directly related to employee entities.
-By keeping this functionality within the `EmployeeController`, we can ensure that all employee-related operations are centralized, enhancing the maintainability and logical grouping of our APIs.
+I placed the `ReportingStructure` within the `EmployeeController` because it's closely tied to employee details.
+This integration streamlines our API by grouping related functionalities, making it easier to manage and maintain the system as it grows.

 ### Separate Repository and Controller for Compensation
-The `Compensation` functionality is managed through a distinct repository and controller to cater specifically to its unique operational requirements.
-This separation ensures that compensation management — involving sensitive financial transactions — remains isolated from general employee data management.
-This structure not only enhances security but also adheres to the Single Responsibility Principle, allowing each system component to evolve independently and ensuring scalability and ease of maintenance.
+I set up a separate repository and controller for `Compensation` to handle its specific needs, especially since it deals with sensitive financial information.
+This separation helps secure and manage compensation data more effectively, aligning with the Single Responsibility Principle for better scalability and easier updates.

 ## Observations
 - **Performance**: The in-memory database provides fast access but is limited by its non-persistent nature.